 The above photo, made near the top of a particularly high pass, is interesting to me as it depicts a degree of conservation on the mountain.
 It's true to say that the natural environment has, all too often, suffered with the rapid advancement of the Chinese economy.
 I hope this image can act as a metaphor for a future China where economic prosperity and the natural world can co-exist more harmoniously than has been the case in the most recent past.

 Photography: The Joy of Life

-So there I was, up earlier for a sunrise followed by an early morning photography session.
+So there I was, up early for a sunrise followed by an early morning photography session.
 After breakfast and a shower I'd check out and happily hike the hour or two onwards to the next hotel, stopping to photograph along the way.
-After depositing my luggage I'd eat and rest prior to heading out after lunch to explore and photograph prior to returning to my hotel in the early evening gloom.
-This pattern continued throughout the 3 days and included my birthday, spent largely alone, in a truly awe inspiring landscape.
-Without doubt this was one of the best days I've ever experienced.
+After depositing my luggage I'd eat and rest, prior to heading out after lunch to explore and photograph before returning to my hotel in the early evening gloom.
+This pattern continued throughout the three days and included my birthday, spent largely alone, in a truly awe inspiring landscape.
+Without doubt that was one of the best days I've ever experienced.